tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/1/LessonPlan.md

   neuron.add(Dense(units=number_hidden_nodes, activation="relu", input_dim=number_inputs))
   ```

-Explain to students, that as it was mentioned before, the `Dense()` class is used to add layers to the neural networks; since this is the first layer, we define the number of inputs in the `input_dim` parameter and the number of neurons in the first hidden layer in the `units` parameter.
+Tell students that as mentioned earlier, the `Dense()` class is used to add layers to the neural networks.
+Since this is the first layer, we define the number of inputs in the `input_dim` parameter, and the number of neurons in the first hidden layer in the `units` parameter.

 * The `activation` parameter defines the activation function that is going to be used to process the values of the input features as they are passed to the first hidden layer.
 In this demo, the [rectified linear unit (relu) function is used](https://keras.io/activations/#relu).

-* It's recommendable to add an activation function in this first layer, to add nonlinearity to our network, and enable it to learn nonlinear relationships while the neural network is trained.
+* It's recommended to add an activation function in this first layer, to add nonlinearity to our network, and enable it to learn nonlinear relationships while the neural network is trained.

 * We finish creating our neural network by adding the output layer.